jozseftier/Charter/README.md

 # Charter
-Matplotlib based wrapper to create python charts in a simplified and standardized way.
+Matplotlib wrapper to create python charts in a simplified and standardized way.